 As the cognitive development of students is linked with their emotional and physical weel-being, education at Clayfield College is concerned with the whole person.
 Of importance is the provision of opportunities for support and guidance, along with learning experiences to develop skills necessary in our to live effectively in our complex society.
 Helping to develop resilience in our young people is at the forefront of our Pastoral care Program.
 The comprehensive proram of pastoral care recognises the needs of each individual student.
 Significant opportunities for each student's spiritual, social, emotional, physical, cultural and academic growth are provided.
 A caring and supportive environment at Clayfield College is accomplished through eight pathways: 1. daily routine in the classrooms and in co-curricular and extra-curricular activities 2.
 Chapel Worship and Christian Education Program 3.The House system 4.
 Assemblies 5.
 Personal Development Program 6.
 Outdoor Education Program 7.
 Community Service 8.
 Student Leadership Through the eight pathways of the Pastoral Care Program which creates a supported environment for Clayfield College students, differences are celebrated rather than separteness emphasised.

-Clayfield College is also loacted near the Brisbane rail network with both Eagle Junction and Clayfield railaway stations only a short walk away.
+The Citytrain network is situated close by with both Eagle Junction and Clayfield railway stations only a short walk away.

 Clayfield College participates in the annual ACER Scholarship program which is conducted in February each year.